BeeBreeze/librabinpoly/README.md

 librabinpoly
 ============
-===
-Hash is calculated in rabinpoly.c.
+Hash is calculated in rabinpoly.c, with append8.
 Maybe I will modified the comments in source codes latter.
 ===
 Rabin fingerprinting library in C, for chunking files into content-delimited variable sized blocks.